 - A. Develop official procedures, policies, guidance, or best management practices on solid waste-related topics as needed, such as: - i.
 New statutory requirements. - ii.
-Emergent topics (i.e. COVID, flood debris management, etc.). - B. Include relevant groups of people in the process, such as by convening stakeholder groups or soliciting feedback. - C. As needed, provide plain language versions of guidance, policies, and procedures for regulated communities such as haulers, facilities, or other specific audiences.
+Emergent topics (e.g. flood debris management, PFAS, disposal capacity, etc.). - B. Include relevant groups of people in the process, such as by convening stakeholder groups or soliciting feedback. - C. As needed, provide plain language versions of guidance, policies, and procedures for regulated communities such as haulers, facilities, or other specific audiences.